PatrickPT/patrickpt.github.io/content/posts/2023_01_31_marp/why_i_love_marp.md

 For this you can use [MARP CLI](https://github.com/marp-team/marp-cli)

-*All conversions require a browser installation but there is also docker-container available or wi*
+*All conversions require a browser installation but there is also docker-container available.*

 With a local installtion it would look like the following to convert to pdf.
 ```